 Simple steps like practicing good posture and relaxation techniques also help relieve the strain on these traumatized muscles, tendons, and ligaments.
 The benefits of strengthening your neck muscles are two-fold: you’ll heal more quickly from whiplash, and you can help prevent it in the future.

-If your pain is more severe, your doctor may refer you beyond whiplash treatment at home to a physical therapist, massage therapist, or for ultrasound.
+If your pain is more severe, your doctor may refer you beyond whiplash treatment at home to a physical therapist, massage therapist, or an ultrasound.

 When Will You Feel Better?